vlee489/AC21009-Assignment-3-Manchester-Baby-Assembler/README.md

 - **bitsNotUsedAfterFunctionNumber:** : This is the number of bits left blank after the Function Number.
 - **bitsUsedForLineNo:** : This is the number of bits used for the Line Number.
 - **bitsUsedForFunctionNo:** : This is the number of bits used for the Function Number.
+- **jumpFunctionNumber** : The function Number used for jump command

 ### Explanation of each config option accepting list